SunandanKar/Rock-Paper-Scissors-Game-using-OpenCV-and-Hand-Tracking/README.md

-Sure!
-Below is a description for your GitHub repository, along with instructions on how to set up and run your Rock-Paper-Scissors game using OpenCV and hand tracking.

----

 # Rock-Paper-Scissors Game using OpenCV and Hand Tracking

 This project is a Rock-Paper-Scissors game implemented using OpenCV for image processing and a custom hand tracking module (`HandTrackingModule.py`).
 The game uses a webcam feed to detect hand gestures and play against a computer opponent.
 The player can start, pause, and quit the game using specific key events.